With the proliferation of companies turning to a “Global” model

 - Collaborate with other teammates

-All of which help address the objections many face when utilizing global Scrum teams for project work.
+All of this helps address the objections many face when utilizing global Scrum teams for project work.

-Additionally, in an effort to find the best solution for a global scrum team to effectively execute an important ceremony like “The Daily Standup” where teams come together to define work completed, work to be completed and any blockers, below are 3 options to overcome geographical distance and time difference:
+Additionally, to find the best solution for a global scrum team to effectively execute an important ceremony like “The Daily Standup” where teams come together to define work completed, work to be completed and any blockers, below are 3 options to overcome geographical distance and time difference:

 - Using conference calls or video conferencing, designate a lead at the offshore location to provide status for the remainder of the offshore team.
-The team’s status can be either updated in the tracking tool and/or provided in email daily for the lead to share with the the on shore team.
-In the event blockers have created major issues, teams can ALWAYS utilize option #1 above for a period of time to address the blockers and then go back to this option once blockers are cleared.
+The team’s status can be either updated in the tracking tool and/or provided in email daily for the lead to share with the onshore team.
+In the event blockers have created major issues, teams can ALWAYS utilize option #1 above for some time to address the blockers and then go back to this option once blockers are cleared.

 By utilizing options like these companies can remove the objections

 of distance and time and create effective global scrum teams.